UPDATE 1-Time Warner signs deal to develop shows for Snapchat

 (Adds details, comment from source)

-June 19 Time Warner Inc and Snap Inc said on Monday they had entered into an agreement to develop original shows for messaging service Snapchat over the next two years.
+June 19 (Reuters) - Time Warner Inc and Snap Inc said on Monday they had entered into an agreement to develop original shows for messaging service Snapchat over the next two years.

 The companies did not disclose the financial terms but a source familiar with the matter said the deal was valued at $100 million.